 The good news is eating out seems to be about the same as most places in California.
 Go to Costco here and buy their rotisserie chicken.
 You can’t buy it at the grocery store and cook it yourself for less money.

 You can rent a nice 2 bedroom condo for around $1000 per month give or take $100.
-Houses rent starting around $1000 and go as high as you care to spend.
-For something nice you’ll probably pay around $1600 per month.
+Houses rent starting around $

-If you have children that you can’t afford to put in private school, you might reconsider moving to Hawaii.
+If you have children that you can’t afford to put in private school, you might reconsider moving here.
 The schools here are severely underfunded and right now have the least teaching days annually than any other state in the country.

 Living On An Island

 You’ve moved to Hawaii, now what?
-Some people get totally into the lifestyle and adjust well and live happily ever after.
-And… Some folks get “rock fever” after moving to Hawaii and have to move back to where they came from.
+Some people get totally into the Hawaii life style and adjust well and live happily ever after.
+And… Some folks get “rock fever” after moving here and have to move back to where they came from.
 I just take a trip to the mainland for a week and that usually fixes me for 6 to 8 months.
 It’s good to travel right?

-For some people the culture shock of moving to Hawaii is just too much for them and they move on.
+For some people the culture shock of moving to the aloha state is just too much for them and they move back to the mainland.
 For others, it’s like they’ve found the place they’ve been searching for their whole life.

 If you’re still reading at this point you’re probably starting to see that living in paradise does have it’s challenges.